 He was posted away to HQ 11 Group on 8th December 1941 as Polish Liaison Officer.
 Pisarek was appointed Wing Leader of the Northolt Polish Wing on 17th April 1942.

 He was killed on 29th April leading the Wing over France in Spitfire BM307.
 He was shot down by a Fw190.
 His body was not recovered.

 Pisarek is remembered on the Polish Air Force Memorial at Northolt (below).

 He was awarded the VM (4th Class)(gazetted 31st October 1947).

-His portrait was made by Eric Kennington (below left) and Cuthbert Orde (below right).
+His portrait was made by Eric Kennington (below) and Cuthbert Orde (bottom).